Tomas-Cossarin/Baseball-Tracker/README.md

 # Baseball-Tracker

 The objective of this program is the track and calculate the trajectory of a baseball pitch.
+To run this program, run pitchfx_detect.m.

 Videos were taken from two different cameras in the stadium.
 Each pair of frames will be similar to the following.
 ![example_frames](example_frames.png)